Graphic Design II

 Who should attend

 Recommended participants include graphic designers, illustrators, art directors, corporate communicators, advertising executives, web designers, and multimedia artists who want to understand how to effectively create design projects for print or screen/web.
-This is a must for those who want to improve skills in graphic arts, screen, print, and web design.
+This is a must for those who want to improve skills in graphic arts, screen, and print design.

 9 AM to 5 PM

 Be sure to read the Registration Info before registering.